 In 2007, after a rash of teen suicides in his hometown of Nantucket Island, Donick founded Musack.org, a 501©3 charity that provides musical instruments and classes to under-served youth around the world.
 Donick also serves on the boards of The Nantucket Film Festival, The Nantucket Comedy Festival, The Nantucket Dreamland Foundation, and The Songbirds Foundation.

 2020 brought the release of Cary’s feature directorial debut: “Have a Good Trip: Adventures in Psychedelics,” which was selected by SXSW and debuted on Netflix in May, remaining in the top ten for over a month.
 Currently Cary is wrapping up the first season of “This Country” with Paul Feig and Jenny Bicks for Fox television and Executive Producing the animated show “Carol” with Dan Guterman for Netflix.
-Cary is also in production on a new documentary, “The R Word” a very personal look at team mascots, fatherhood, racism and what it means to be Native American in America today.
+Cary is also in production on a new documentary, “Hail to the Breadsticks!” a very personal look at team mascots, fatherhood, racism and what it means to be Native American in America today.